Logisek/ThreatHunting/README.md

 The compromise likelihood percentage is indicative only and represents a probabilistic assessment.
 Always conduct thorough manual investigation before drawing conclusions about system compromise.

 #### Scoping & Export Guarantees
-- All console summaries (Detected Attack Chains, Hunt Query Matches, High‑Confidence Indicators, Critical High‑Risk Events, Category Breakdown) are computed strictly from the selected time window
+- **Strict Time-Window Filtering**: All console summaries (Detected Attack Chains, Hunt Query Matches, High‑Confidence Indicators, Critical High‑Risk Events, Category Breakdown) are computed strictly from the selected time window (`--date`, `--from-date/--to-date`, or `--hours`)
-- Exported events are re-filtered to the selected time window and de‑duplicated; the count shown in the export header reflects this filtered set
+- **Universal Deduplication**: Events are deduplicated **once at the source** before being passed to chain detection, likelihood scoring, and console/file output—ensuring all metrics are consistent
+- **Accurate Event Counts**: Console summaries and file export show identical deduplicated counts (e.g., if console shows "Event ID 4697: 25 occurrences", the export file contains exactly 25 unique events)
-- While `--compromised` is active, the regular stdout export is disabled; only the compromise export writes to `-o` to avoid file conflicts/duplication
+- **Export Safety**: While `--compromised` is active, the regular stdout export is disabled; only the compromise export writes to `-o` to avoid file conflicts/duplication

-### Recent Improvements

-#### **Advanced Scoring Methodology (v1.1)**
-- **Multi-Factor Scoring**: Event severity levels, context-aware multipliers, temporal weighting, and LOLBin detection
-- **DNS Query Handling**: Reduced false positives from common DNS queries with intelligent scoring and capping
-- **Context-Aware Analysis**: LOLBin execution (3x), privileged execution (2x), suspicious processes (1.5x)
-- **Temporal Weighting**: Recent events weighted higher (2x for last hour, 1.5x for last 6 hours)
-- **Score Normalization**: Logarithmic scaling prevents unrealistic 100% scores

-#### **Interactive Config Selection**
-- **User Choice**: Prompts to include additional config files (privilege escalation, persistence, PowerShell, etc.)
-- **Default Behavior**: Uses only `compromise.json` for focused analysis
-- **Expanded Scope**: Option to include 8 additional config files for comprehensive hunting

-#### **Enhanced Date Filtering**
-- **Precise Filtering**: Accurate date range filtering for single-day and multi-day searches
-- **Event Count Optimization**: Proper handling of high-volume events (DNS queries, process creation)
-- **Temporal Accuracy**: Events filtered to exact date boundaries (00:00:00 to 23:59:59)

-#### **Scoring Transparency**
-- **Detailed Breakdown**: `--scoring-breakdown` flag shows methodology and event classification
-- **Event Distribution**: Shows critical, high, medium, and low severity event counts
-- **Context Analysis**: Displays LOLBin executions, privileged events, and suspicious processes
-- **Chain Analysis**: Details detected attack chains with confidence levels
+- **Likelihood Scoring Accuracy**: Compromise likelihood is calculated from deduplicated events only, preventing duplicate noise from inflating scores (e.g., a service that restarts 400 times = 1 unique event, not 400 separate attacks)

 ---